lpolovets/lpolovets.github.io/v2/README.md

 ### While you build, we back you with:

 * Help raising your current round (for every $1 we invest, we help bring in $2-$3 more on average from great coinvestors).
-* Help raising the next round (60% seed-to-Series-A graduation rate vs. 15% industry average).
+* Help raising your next round (60% seed-to-Series-A graduation rate vs. 15% industry average).
 * Strategic and tactical tips learned from working with 150+ companies and 10+ unicorns over 12+ years.
 * Storytelling for a wider audience.
 * Customer and expert intros.